If you’re traveling for the holidays, now is the time to book flights

 “The trend is definitely moving towards more last minute, as opposed to six months in advance,” he says.
 “People are probably aware that prices are competitive, and they want to really check ‘Okay, how is the country managing pandemic?
 Are things still open?’
 If so, they’ll look and then they’ll go.”

 Because fewer people are booking holiday travel well in advance, Keyes says, airlines are significantly slashing holiday airfare prices.
-And unlike before the pandemic, major airlines have removed change fees for domestic flights.
+Unlike before the pandemic, major airlines have removed change fees for domestic flights.

 “You have the dynamic of airlines offering free changes, giving people much more flexibility,” Keyes says.

-And while the deals are great now, Crossey says that doesn’t mean there won’t be more later.
+While deals are great now, Crossey says that doesn’t mean there won’t be more later.
 There could be sporadic deals or sales on Black Friday and Cyber Monday.
 But for now, “all we can see is prices are good, tickets are very flexible.”
-And he notes that travelers can shop around for airlines with the best coronavirus precautions in place.
+He also notes travelers can shop around for airlines with the best coronavirus precautions in place.

 While 2020 is wholly different for travel, Keyes’s life motto still applies for pandemic holiday travel: Book when there’s a cheap flight.